Hitter-friendly parks have been anything but for the San Francisco Giants this season.

 Sunday’s 4-0 loss to the Cincinnati Reds was the second time this season Bruce Bochy’s team was blanked despite playing in a venue that regularly plays host to high scores.

 “This series kind of reminds you of that Colorado series,” Bochy told reporters, referring to when the Rockies swept the Giants.
 “Looks like we never got off the plane, the way we were playing.
-These things are hard to explain: Wish I had a magic button, but we better figure it out soon.”
+These things are hard to explain: Wish I had a magic button, but we better figure it

 Through the three-game set: Brandon Belt was hitless in 11 at-bats; Hunter Pence went 1-for-11; Joe Panik logged one hit in nine trips to the plate.

 “I was disappointed today — thought we’d come out with more fire,” Bochy said.
 “I say it all the time: Unless you hit, you always look flat.”

 On the other side, Billy Hamilton scored more runs himself (7) in the series than the Giants (5).
 The center fielder — and fastest player in baseball — went 7-for-13 with three walks and four extra-base hits.
 He also stole three bases.

 Hamilton reached on a Christian Arroyo error in the bottom of the first inning, and eventually scored on a Eugenio Suarez single a couple hits later — setting the tone for the contest as the Reds scored another run in the frame to take an early 2-0 lead.

 Other than a few innings, Giants starter Johnny Cueto was sharp, throwing seven innings while striking out 10.